The Top 7 Worst Foods For Your Teeth; Listed By Your Vancouver, WA General & Family Dentist

 3. Hard Candies

-When you suck on a piece of hard candy, you are essentially bathing your entire mouth with sugar for a sustained period of time, and letting the sugary remnants coat your teeth and gums afterwards to boot.
+When you suck on a piece of hard candy, you are essentially bathing your entire mouth with sugar for a sustained period of time, and letting the sugary remnants coat your teeth and gums afterward to boot.
 Chewing on hard candies can also result in chipped or broken teeth.
 Limit your intake of hard candies, don’t chew on them, and always rinse and clean your mouth thoroughly after.

 What could possibly be wrong with ice?
 As the stuff to cool your drinks, nothing.
 As something to chew on, lots!
 We see far too many patients come in with chipped, cracked, or broken teeth, fillings and crowns, all because of an ice-chewing habit.
 To resist the urge, opt for chilled drinks without ice.